Global Climate Cooling Facts

 During the Mid-Pliocene (about 3 million years ago) global temperatures were substantially warmer for a sustained period and are similar to those forecast by IPCC, with similar CO2 and sea levels of 15-25 meters (50-82 ft.) greater than today.
 Most of the warming was in the high northern latitudes with little warming in the tropics.
 Even just 7 thousand years ago, in the midst of the present period (Holocene) between glaciation, the Russian Arctic, at least, was 2.5-7 deg.C (4-12 F) warmer than today (Quartenary Research).

 Dr. Nils-Axel Mörner (leading expert on sea level): "If you go around the globe, you find no rise anywhere.
 But they need the rise, because if there is no rise, there is no death threat.
 They say there is nothing good to come from a sea-level rise, only problems, coastal problems.
 If you have a temperature rise, if it’s a problem in one area, it’s beneficial in another area.
 But sea level is the real “bad guy,” and therefore they have talked very much about it.
 But the real thing is, that it doesn’t exist in observational data, only in computer modeling."
-His credentials.
+Dr. Mörner's credentials.
+In a 2009 study, using GPS measurements to correct for local vertical movement of the Earth at key tide gages, finding a "global rate of geocentric sea level rise of 1.61 ± 0.19mm/yr over the past century".
+Their study shows no acceleration and no changes in rate during warm or cold periods of the last 110 years.
+It is virtually a straight-line rate of increase, independent of Earth's temperature.

 What Actions Should We Take to Respond to Climate Change?

 We should respond prudently to the threats from climate change.
 These actions should include things that make sense in their own right and which will be important whether the Earth warms or cools in the near future.
 In the distant future it is a certainty that the Earth will warm beyond what we have today and that the next ice age is waiting in the wings, but not for another 30,000 years or so, according to our present knowledge of solar variability and orbital mechanics (IPCC 2007).
 If we are concerned about global warming, a guiding principle is to do things that yield a cost savings or are neutral.
 Overall, we should aim to reduce our cost of goods sold and, at the consumer level, our living expenses, while at the same time "cleaning up our act".
 What should we do now?
 See Ways to Improve Energy Efficiency and Energy Sources.
-(For a mixture of half serious and tongue-in-cheek ideas to halt climate change, click here.)
+We also have a mixture of half serious and tongue-in-cheek ideas to halt climate change.)
 All of us should lead by example, and as much as possible, within the market place, while keeping our personal freedoms we hold so dear.
 One way to check?
 Look at your household energy consumption.
-It is reasonable to have it drop one percent every two years for as long as you have been in your house, just from household maintenance, appliance replacement and replacing light bulbs with fluorescents when they burn out.
-All lights on timers, for example, should be fluorescents.
+It is reasonable to have it drop one percent every two years for as long as you have been in your house, just from household maintenance, appliance replacement and replacing light bulbs with fluorescents or LEDs when they burn out.
+All lights on timers, for example, should be fluorescents (See cflsafety.blogspot.com for a review of safety concerns).
 Do we adjust the thermostat for when nobody is home?
 Is our shower just a little too long?
 Perhaps the biggest example would be in not begetting more children than is socially responsible.
 See our list of ways to secure energy sources, improve efficiency and alternative energies.

 What Actions Should We Not Take to Respond to Climate Change?